Introduction: Photo VCarving on Melamine

 Make sure your chipboard is level.
 BCNC has an auto board leveling utility which is important, since the chipboard is not constant in thickness.
 You will need a z-probe for the auto level function.
 The auto level function will build a high map of your chipboard and automatically enhance the GCODE send to the controller.
 There is lots of YouTube videos on board leveling in BCNC.
 Here is the quick steps

-- Make sure you are connected to your controller and that your probe is connected to your controller.
+- Make sure you are connected to your controller and that your Z-probe plate is connected to your controller.

 - Make sure your spindle is of (Turn your spindle pot to zero).
-You do not want your spindle to run while the touch plate is connected.
+You do not want your spindle to run while the Z-probe plate is connected.

-- Move your spindle and probe plate to your X0 Y0 position.
+- Move your spindle and Z-probe plate to your X0 Y0 position.
 The mill point should just touch your Z-probe

 - Zero your z-axis